benbrastmckie/VSCodium/docs/latex.md

 It is preferable to install the "full" as opposed to "basic" set of LaTeX packages so that you never need to think about what `.sty` files you have installed ("full" should be installed by default if you are not presented with an option).

-If you have installed LaTeX in the past but are uncertain whether you have the right packages installed, you can run the following commands in the terminal (on MacOS, hit `Cmd + Space` and type 'terminal'):
+If you have installed LaTeX in the past but are uncertain whether you have the right packages installed, you can run the following commands line by line in the terminal (on MacOS, hit `Cmd + Space` and type 'terminal', hitting `return`):

 ```
 latexmk -v